mdqst/wallet-ui/docs/key-generation.md

 ### Attacker tricks the user into generating their Recovery Private Key.

 Without the `Recovery Kit`, the attacker can’t use this in any attack.
-However there is a phising attack here that the attacker could trick the user into “recovering” on an insecure website.
+However there is a phishing attack here that the attacker could trick the user into “recovering” on an insecure website.

 To combat this, the recovery kit should explictly detail the correct URL to recover via e.g `wallet.aztec.network/recovery`.